Kenscrypt/crypto-grid-trading-bot/README.md

 5. ## Obtain RPC Links

-    We recommend using the following platforms to obtain RPC links for Solana's mainnet and entering them in our program in the following order:
+    We recommend using the following platforms to obtain RPC links for Solana's mainnet and ENTERING THEM IN OUR PROGRAM IN THE FOLLOWING ORDER:

     - [InstaNodes](https://www.instanodes.io/)
     - [Shyft.to](https://shyft.to/)